Local approximations of inverse block Toeplitz matrices and Baxter-type theorems for long-memory processes

 In this situation, we are interested in whether

 holds and, if (\ref{eq:Baxter}) holds, the rate of convergence.
 Results of the form (\ref{eq:Baxter}) and the rates of convergence are of great importance in the prediction theory of time series.
-For example, they are closely related to the mean-squared prediction errors (see \cite{p:pou-89} and more recently \cite{p:yang-23}).
+For example, they are closely related to the mean-squared prediction errors (see \cite{p:pou-89} and more recently \cite{p:yang-24}).
 To put our results in historical perspective, we call results of the form (\ref{eq:Baxter}) {\it Baxter-type theorems}.
-See the prototype inequality (\ref{eq:Baxter597}) below, which gives a prototype result.
+See Baxter's inequality (\ref{eq:Baxter597}) below, which gives a prototype result.